Jumpy's Blog

 This year we found ourselves at the base of Hwy 261 and the west entrance to the "Valley".

-Driving a Chevy Cavalier is not exactly 4-wheeling it, but we made it through the 17 miles of dusty roads, washed out creeks and fallen rocks.
 The road had not been graded after the winter and a couple of vehicles were not as adventurous and turned back.
 I guess size isn't everything.
 What's a little high-centering here and there?
 A quick check of the muffler and undercarriage and we were on our way.

-Valley of the Gods - 2003 and 2005
+2003 and 2005

+We didn't drive through Valley of the Gods these years - just pulled off and drove a little way in to look around.
 Skirting it on two sides still manages to bring a sense of peace to us.
 It is truly beautiful.
 Much can be seen of Valley of the Gods from highways 261 and 163.

 We drove by Valley of the Gods, but we did not tour through it.
 It was dusk so spent our time going up and down highway 261 and exploring Muley Point Road.